 Our graduate students, past and present, have been distinguished nationally by their commitment and contributions to the greater Astronomy community, including the lay public.
 ComSciCon and Astrobites are just two examples of efforts that were initiated by and continue to thrive thanks to students at Harvard.
 In that tradition, the faculty feel it important that every student be asked to contribute in some meaningful way to interact with our numerous stakeholders: outside scientists, students, the lay public, politicians, entrepreneurs and funders, to name a few.

-Examples of public outreach options:
+Examples of public outreach opportunities:

 - Explanatory Videos